Jewish Studies

 JWST-234 Women and Gender in Judaism

 This course examines gender as a key category in Jewish religious thought and practice.
 Students examine different theories of gender and intersectional feminisms, concepts of gender in a range of Jewish sources, and feminist Jewish responses to those sources.
-Students work with the Judaica collection at the MHC Art Museum and consider material culture as a source for women's and gender studies.
+Students work with the Judaica collection at the Mount Holyoke College Art Museum and consider material culture as a source for women's and gender studies.
 Topics may include: how Jewish practice and law regulate sexuality and desire; feminist, queer and trans methods of engaging patriarchal texts; methods of studying women and gender in Jewish cultures; racialization.

 Crosslisted as: RELIG-234, GNDST-210JD